UFC Betting Tips and Predictions

 Our UFC tipsters also like to change it up when it comes to types of markets and bets.
 While the majority of our expert UFC predictions and UFC betting tips are based on the H2H market, there is also a range of UFC tips available on other markets that could offer much more value such as Method of Victory.

 To distinguish between our UFC tipsters, check out the User Profile section.
 Under this tab, you’ll find information about their overall success rate, along with yield and win percentages.
 You can use this information to decide which UFC tipsters you’d like to follow.

 There’s no doubt about the excitement and sometimes unpredictability of the UFC – but don’t be fooled – there still exists plenty of stats and data to show overall tendencies and trends in fights.
 That’s why UFC betting tips are so important.
-As with any other sport, looking at data before predicting the outcome of a fight will increase the likelihood of that prediction being right.
+As with any other sport, looking at the detailed breakdown of data before predicting the outcome of a fight will increase the likelihood of that prediction being right.
 UFC betting tips will vastly increase your likelihood of winning if you implement them into your betting.